tylertian123/engsci-notes/2024_winter/ece368_prob_reasoning/lec15.md

 		* Since $\bm\pi$ is a PMF, the first equation only gives $n - 1$ independent equations
 		* i.e. when we have this PMF, it remains unchanged by the Markov chain
 	* These together are known as the *global balance equations*
+* However, not all solution to the global balance equations are true steady-state probabilities

 ### Recurrence Relations in Markov Chains